Residential facilities including single family homes, apartments and condominiums must now meet certain recycling requirements.

 - Facilities with only black trash carts shall request blue recycling carts by calling 858-694-7000.
 Staff will determine whether the facility can be added to the City of San diego recycling collection program.
 Factors that will be considered include, but are not limited to, whether there is adequate space to store the containers, and ability to safely place the containers on a public street on collection day.
 Availability depends on current inventory.

-- Collection of recyclables at least twice a month
+- Collection of recyclables and organic waste at least twice a month.

-- Collection of at least plastic and glass bottles and jars, paper, newspaper, metal containers, and cardboard
+- Collection for recycling all plastic and glass bottles and jars, paper, newspaper, metal containers, cardboard, rigid plastics including clean food waste containers, jugs, tubs, trays, pots, buckets and toys.

 - Designated recycling collection areas